Poker for Beginners Guide

 Types of Poker Games to Play

 There are numerous online poker games to choose from.
 The most popular is Texas Hold'em.
 It is simple to learn and a great choice when starting to learn how to play poker.
 Other variants include 7 Card Stud, 5 Card Stud, and Omaha.
-You can check out our poker games page for more information on each of these.
+You can check out our poker games page for more information on each of these or head over to pokerspigel and try out all the different poker types frist hand.

 Poker for Beginners Guide